The Man Who Would Be King (film)

-The Man Who Would Be King is a 1975 adventure film adapted from the 1888 Rudyard Kipling novella of the same name.
+The Man Who Would Be King is a 1975 adventure film adapted from Rudyard Kipling's 1888 novella.
 It was adapted and directed by John Huston and starred Sean Connery, Michael Caine, Saeed Jaffrey and Christopher Plummer as Kipling (giving a name to the novella's anonymous narrator).
-The film follows two rogue ex-soldiers, former non-commissioned officers in the British Army, who set off from late 19th century British India in search of adventure and end up in faraway Kafiristan, where one is taken for a god and made their king.
+The film follows Daniel Dravot and Peachy Carnehan, two rogue ex-soldiers, former non-commissioned officers in the British Army, who set off from late 19th century British India in search of adventure and end up in faraway Kafiristan, where Dravot is taken for a god and made their king.